sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

     Seventh Chapter.

-  The seventh chapter begins with an enumeration of the strength of the nine different divisions of an army, i.e.,*patti, sēnāmukha, gulma, gaṇa, vāhinī, pṛtanā, camū, anīkinī and aksauhini.* The first 31 ślōkas are devoted to this subject, which is also treated by me in my monograph "On the Weapons used by the ancient [Hindus](# " Pp. 4-6 and Madras Journal, pp. 170-172.")."
+  The seventh chapter begins with an enumeration of the strength of the nine different divisions of an army, i.e.,*patti, sēnāmukha, gulma, gaṇa, vāhinī, pṛtanā, camū, anīkinī and aksauhini.* The first 31 ślōkas are devoted to this subject, which is also treated by me in my monograph "On the Weapons used by the ancient Hindus[^37]."

+[^37]: " Pp. 4-6 and Madras Journal, pp. 170-172."